 The original Buckingham House cost £7,000 to build.
-A trifle when you consider that it is now about to undergo a £370 million, 10-year-long "essential" refurbishment.
+A trifle when you consider that it is undergoing a £370 million, 10-year-long "essential" refurbishment that began in 2017.

-The house first became a royal residence, though not an official palace, in 1761 when King George III bought it for his wife, Queen Charlotte and children.
+The house first became a royal residence, though not an official palace, in 1762 when King George III bought it for his wife, Queen Charlotte, and children.

 Renovations undertaken then included fabulous ceilings designed by Scottish architect Robert Adam.